hmuchalski/128a/syllabus-CHEM-128B/syllabus-128B.md

 ## Credits

-Portions of the language of this syllabus as well as ideas related to mastery grading were adapted from the syllabi of [Prof. Robert Talbert](https://hackmd.io/@rtalbert235) (Grand Valley University).
+Large portions of the language of this syllabus as well as ideas related to mastery grading and flipped learning were adapted from the syllabi of [Prof. Robert Talbert](https://hackmd.io/@rtalbert235) (Grand Valley University).

 # University policies and disclaimers